quiver-dev/quiver-analytics-godot-plugin/README.md

 ### Advanced Properties
 If you turn on Advanced Settings for Project Settings -> Quiver -> Analytics, you'll find the following properties:

-Config File Path: where the config file is stored
+* "Config File Path": where the config file is stored
-Auto Add Event on Launch: whether a "Launched game" event is sent automatically when the game starts Auto Add Event on Quit: whether a "Quit game" event is sent automatically after calling the `Analytics.handle_exit()` function.
+* "Auto Add Event on Launch": whether a "Launched game" event is sent automatically when the game starts
+* "Auto Add Event on Quit": whether a "Quit game" event is sent automatically.

 ### Notes and Limitations